 - Apply cream on areas where your child's skin is peeling, such as on his hands and feet.
 Use lip balm if his lips are dry or sore.

 - Prevent dehydration if your child has diarrhea.
 Give him more liquids to drink.
 Ask your child's PHP how much liquid he should drink and if rehydration drinks may help.

 - Prevent constipation.
 Give your child more liquids and foods that are high in fiber, such as fruits, vegetables, and whole grains.
 These will help soften his bowel movements.
 Activity may help prevent constipation.
 Ask your child's PHP about activities that are safe for your child.

 - Ask about vaccines.
 Your child may need to wait for a period of time after KD to be vaccinated.

 - Your child has a fever.

-- Your child has very bad tummy pain.
+- Your child faints.

-- Your child suddenly has trouble breathing.
+- Your child has severe abdominal pain.

-- Your child has fainted (passed out).
+- Your child has sudden trouble breathing.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.